Argiope australis: Web

 The circular web is usually constructed among shrubbery branches in the flight path of insects within about a meter of the ground.
 The spider remains on the web waiting for prey to become entrapped.
 The same web is used for a number of days and is repaired as needed.

 Taxonomy

 There has been considerable confusion both within the Argiope genus and the australis species.
 The Argiope were some of the first tropical spiders to be described, as far back as the early 1700s, probably a result of their relatively large size and colorful appearance.
 Because of this long history and the fact that early descriptions focused on coloration, which varies widely within a species, and abdominal shape, which is not diagnostic, numerous "different" species have been described which are in fact the same.
-Differences in genetalia are now recognized as being necessary for adequate diagnosis.
+Differences in genitalia are now recognized as being necessary for adequate diagnosis.
 In addition, many early descriptions were of females only; some Argiope species are still without descriptions for males.